 - Web services: ECC supports web services, including SOAP and REST, for providing and consuming services.

-- SAP PI/PO (Process Integration/Process Orchestration): SAP PI and PO are middleware solutions that are used for complex integration scenarios with multiple systems.
+- SAP PI/PO (Process Integration/Process Orchestration): SAP PI and PO are middleware solutions that enable more complex integration scenarios with multiple systems.

-- OData services: ECC supports OData services to provide and integrate data and functions for external software applications.
+- OData Services: OData services provide data and functions for external software applications.
 These RESTful web services are user-friendly and facilitate integration.

 - SAP Cloud Platform: SAP Cloud Platform Integration (formerly known as SAP HCI – SAP HANA Cloud Integration) enables the seamless integration of S/4HANA with other cloud-based applications, services and platforms.
 It offers a range of preconfigured integration services and adapters.

 - SAP HANA database connection: S/4HANA supports the connection of external systems to the HANA database via various integration mechanisms and standards.
 These include RESTful Web Services, OData (Open Data Protocol), JDBC (Java Database Connectivity), ODBC (Open Database Connectivity) and more.
-The integration is comparable to other relational databases.
+Thereby, integration is comparable with other relational databases.

 Advantages of combining SAP and i-flow

-- Automate business transactions: Transactions can be triggered in SAP on the basis of machine and process data.
-Examples include the automatic confirmation of production orders and material postings.
+- Automate Business Transactions : Automation of SAP transactions based on machine and process data, e.g. for the automatic confirmation of production orders and materials.

 - Inventory management: SAP provides inventory management capabilities, while i-flow supports accurate inventory tracking and updating using data from the factory.